 When a worker produces an original document from List B the employer will need to check and copy this, but also note the date that the check was carried out and ensure that follow up checks are done to ensure the person doesn’t continue to work after a document has expired or the company can be liable for employing an illegal worker.
 While you are not expected to be an expert in uncovering fake documentation, you must take reasonable steps to satisfy yourself that the document you receive is genuine.

 If you are aware the document is fake or doesn’t belong to the person or the work was not permitted then you will have no defence if the person is then found to be working illegally.
-As well as the financial and criminal penalties, organisations can also be “named and shamed” if found to be employing illegal workers so it is critical that checks are carried out for all workers to avoid these risks.
+As well as the financial and criminal penalties, organisations can also be “named and shamed” if found to be employing illegal workers so checks must be carried out for all workers to avoid these risks.

 For further advice on the recruitment process or employing foreign workers, please contact us on 01455 858 132.